dustinpfister/blog_posts/_posts/phaser-plugins-examples-defence.md

 Later in development if I continue working on this I will likely add a great deal more in terms of these kinds of variables but for the sake of this post it might be best to keep things simple.

 ### 2.2 - The create tile helper

+Here I have a method that will create tiles.
+Although I am not making much use of it in this post the reasoning is that I would eventually add buildings that can by constructed by the player.

 ```js
     // create a tile